 Additionally, animal studies have shown that hemp seeds or hemp seed oil may reduce blood pressure, decrease the risk of blood clot formation and help the heart recover after a heart attack (

-gamma-linolenic acid, which have been linked with a reduced risk of heart
+gamma-linolenic acid, which have been linked to a reduced risk of heart

-This may have something to do with the balance of omega-6 and omega-3 fatty acids.
+Studies suggest that your immune system depends on the balance of omega-6 and omega-3 fatty acids.

 Hemp seeds are a good source of polyunsaturated and essential fatty acids.
 They have about a 3:1 ratio of omega-6 to omega-3, which is considered in the optimal range.